bekicot/async/lib/async/semaphore.md

 	# Only allow two concurrent tasks at a time:
 	semaphore = Async::Semaphore.new(2)

-	# Generate an array of 10 numbers:
+	# Array of string to be searched on google.
 	terms = ['ruby', 'python', 'go', 'java', 'c++']

 	# Search for the terms: